Git - Difference between merge and rebase

 - Use

-for the lazy ones). - Use
+merge(orpullfor the lazy ones). - Use

-.
-It means we previously ran a git checkout second_branch
+Reminder: we work on second_branch.
+It means we previously ran a git checkout second_branch command.

 Summary